TylerOMarsh/Information-Visualization/README.md

 <h2>  HW7 </h2> demonstrates the customizability of ggplot2.
 The plots are recreations of visualization made from python visualization modules </p2>

-<h2> Final Project </h2>  Mario_Poster_FINAL_2.pdf is my final project infographic.
+<h2> Final Project </h2>  Final Project Viz.pdf is my final project infographic.
 You MUST download it to fully view the infographic.
-GitHub does not display all the details of the file </p2>
+GitHub does not display all the details of the file.
+It is an exciting comparison of Nintendo versus competition in the video game industry. </p2>